Our National Graduate Program gives recent university graduates the opportunities to develop their career.

 - human resources

-In the Generalist pathway you could work on a range of projects and tasks, such as:
+In the Generalist pathway you may work on a range of projects and tasks, and could:

-- developing policy that supports the government's agenda
+- develop policy that supports the government's agenda and everyday Australians

-- assisting with and contributing to service delivery reviews and improvements
+- contribute to service delivery reviews and improvements

-- drafting and coordinating Question Time, Senate Estimates and Ministerial briefs, speeches and presentations
+- draft and coordinate Question Time, Senate Estimates and Ministerial briefs, speeches and presentations

-- developing risk management and business continuity plans
+- develop risk management and business continuity plans

-- supporting our Minister, Secretary and the Executive
+- support our Minister, Secretary and the Executive

-The work you will do while in the Professional pathway will depend on which of the 6 disciplines you choose:
+The projects and tasks you do in the Professional pathway depend on which discipline you choose.

 - liaise with journalists